-Omega-3 fatty acids not only have anti-inflammatory properties but they can also strengthen immunity by increasing the activity of the major immune cells.
+Omega-3 fatty acids not only have anti-inflammatory properties but they are also known to naturally strengthen your immunity by increasing the activity of your major immune cells.

 Vitamin C is required by certain immune cells to perform their specific tasks efficiently and studies have also shown that Vitamin C can reduce the duration of the common cold in healthy people.
 Majority of the functions of Vitamin C are related to its properties as a powerful antioxidant.
 This means that it can fight against any naturally occurring free radicals in the body and reduce oxidative stress and inflammation.

-Vitamin C rich foods include
+Vitamin C rich foods include:

 - citrus fruits